Personal deduction planning

 The medical and dental expenses deduction is an itemized deduction that you may take (within certain limits) for unreimbursed medical and dental expenses you paid during the year for yourself, your spouse, and your dependents.
 You may be surprised to learn which medical and dental expenses are deductible and which are not; the line is sometimes blurry.
 For example, you can't deduct your expenses for nicotine gum, but you can deduct your fee for a smoking cessation program.
 Many expenses qualify for this deduction, including acupuncture treatments, crutches, eyeglasses, and prescription drugs.
 You should obtain IRS Publication 502, Medical and Dental Expenses, for an authoritative list of eligible and nondeductible expenses.
 If you don't review this list, you may miss out on some important tax-saving opportunities.

-You can take this deduction only to the extent that your unreimbursed medical expenses exceed 10 percent of your AGI (in 2019 and 2020).
+For 2013, you can take this deduction only to the extent that your unreimbursed medical expenses exceed 10 percent of your AGI (7.5 percent if you or your spouse are age 65 or older).
 That might sound complicated, but here's how it works.
 First, add up your eligible medical expenses.
 You can deduct only part of that total on Schedule A of your federal income tax return.
 The schedule will actually lead you through this calculation.
-On that form, you'll multiply your AGI by 10 percent (0.1).
+On that form, you'll multiply your AGI by 10 percent (.10).
 The figure you come up with will represent the amount of your medical expenses that you cannot deduct.
 Subtract this figure from your total eligible medical expenses.
 The remaining amount is your medical deduction.

 Proper timing of your deductions will minimize your taxes